8 Great Spots for Easter Brunch in Memphis

 Neighborhood: Germantown (Thornwood Center)

-Moondance Grill, located in Germantown, has a fantastic lunch and also offers a small brunch list!
+To celebrate Easter, Moondance Grill offers a fantastic lunch and a small brunch menu.
 With items like New York steak and eggs, crab Benedict, stuffed French toast, and the classic Moondance Breakfast, there’s an array of options to choose from.
-Reservations are strongly suggested, and you can make them here.
+Reservations are strongly suggested, and you can make them HERE.

 Owen Brennan’s